bomjkolyadun/toast/README.md

 `MNMToast` is a way to show non-intrusive floating texts at the bottom of the current view.
 It manages a queue of toast entities, showing a floating view with a text that will be shown at the bottom of the _current view of the application window's root view controller_.

-**NOTE:** if you show another toast before the previous one has been dismissed then the older one will be dismissed to allow the new one to become visible.
-This means the toasts does not being stacked one over another.
+There are two blocks to handle completion (called when hiding animation finishes) and tap (called when a tap over the toast occurs).

+ **_NOTE_:** the toasts does not being stacked one over another if push one before the previous has been dismissed or you hide it manually.
+If you want to prioritize the showing of a toast give it Hight priority.

 Installation instructions
 =========================